joycode-hub/datepicker-plugin/README.md

 ![datepicker-demo](./datepicker-demo.gif)

-You can also insert a new date or date and time using datepicker plugin.
+You can also use commands to show Datepicker to insert a new date or date and time.

 ![datepicker-insert-demo](./datepicker-insert-demo.gif)